luminaxster/react-inspector/README.md

 - If you intend to capture `console.log`s, you may want to look at [`console-feed`](https://www.npmjs.com/package/console-feed).
 - `react-object-inspector` package will be deprecated. `<ObjectInspector/>` is now part of the new package `react-inspector`.
-- Why inline style?
-[This document](https://github.com/erikras/react-redux-universal-hot-example/blob/master/docs/InlineStyles.md) summarizes it well.
+- Why Emotion CSS and not inline style?
+Emotion CSS overcomes the limitations explained in [this document](https://github.com/erikras/react-redux-universal-hot-example/blob/master/docs/InlineStyles.md) summarizes it well.